stevehsudrawing/stevehsudrawing/README.md

 - 🌐 EN / 中文
 - 👤 Pronunciation: /stiːv ɕy/.
 You can also call me "什五 (shí wǔ or シーゴ)".
 - 🎨 I'm an amateur creator.
-I draw something and make video sometime.
+I draw something and make video sometimes.
 - 💾 Sometimes I write code.
 Currently in production: [Quanto Flx](https://github.com/stevehsudrawing/quantoflx)
 - 🤔 I want to create more, code more and sleep more.